WinningSlowly/winningslowly.org/show-notes/pages/about.md

 ## When

 Winning Slowly episodes (usually) come out every Tuesday at 7 am Eastern time.
 If unforeseen scheduling issues arise, we will add a note below accordingly.
 Episodes are normally 25--30 minutes long.

-### Season 2

-Assuming everything stays on schedule, Season 2 will start with 2.01 on January 27, 2015.
-In the meantime, we'll be preparing: improving the website, improving our recording setups, and putting together ideas for the upcoming episodes.
-Enjoy the archives!
+Season 2 began with  [2.01: Take My Money Please!][2.01] on January 27, 2015.
+If
+you are looking for more content, please enjoy the archives!

 ### Season 1